alecj1240/go-links/README.md

 };
 ```

-3. Save the changes, and click the refresh icon in `chrome://extensions/` and your new links will be active.
+3. Save the changes and reload the extension in `chrome://extensions/`.

 ## License